mikekonan/go-oas3/README.md

     	 (default "swagger.yaml")
   -authorization string
-    a list of comma-separated key:value pairs to be sent as headers alongside each http request
+    a list of comma-separated key:value pairs to be sent as headers alongside each http request -prioritize-x-go-type
+    by default, if both properties and x-go-type is provided, the generator will use properties. this flag will make generator prioritize x-go-type over properties.

 ```
 ## Example